willeccles/cfm/README.md

 ## Bugs

-At the moment, the main bug is that copying a directory into itself (i.e. doing the sequence <kbd>yy</kbd><kbd>l</kbd><kbd>p</kbd> on a directory) will cause a huge amount of recursion and you will end up with a huge file tree.

-Workaround: Don't do that.

-If you find a bug, please post an issue on GitHub.
+If you find a bug, please create an issue on GitHub.

 ## Usage